rodburns/awesome-oneapi/README.md

 ### Gaming

 * [NovelRT](https://github.com/novelrt/NovelRT) - NovelRT is a cross-platform game engine for visual novels and 2D games.
 It is still in the early alpha stage, but currently supports graphics and audio.
+* [WebWowViewerCpp](https://github.com/Deamon87/WebWowViewerCpp) - The aim of this project is to create an opensource viewer of models and maps for World of Warcraft.
+There are two frontends built using this code: standalone map viewer and webgl library built for web.

 ### Manufacturing